jvierstra/genotyping/README.md

 Step 7 has ref/alt allele information (col4), often taken from overlapping TOPMED info.
 Alternative methods could be used. and scripts/create-refalt-alleles.tcsh has some comments about that.
   (In hindsight, this is not necessary (TOPMED) because we use the same reference genome.
-To be updated.)
+To be updated later.
+The current approach covers in excess of 93% of the significant variants called.)

 The pipeline/example/ dir shows caller script examples.